evennia/evennia/evennia/contrib/README.md

 * Barter system (Griatch 2012) - A safe and effective barter-system for any game.
 Allows safe trading of any goods (including coin).
+* Building menu (vincent-lg 2018) - An @edit command for modifying objects using a generated menu.
+Customizable for different games.
 * CharGen (Griatch 2011) - A simple Character creator for OOC mode.
   Meant as a starting point for a more fleshed-out system.
 * Clothing (FlutterSprite 2017) - A layered clothing system with